DevCoop-code/TIL/RxSwift/README.md

 Check the playground project: **Example_FunctionalProgramming/ReducingNumbers.playground**

 ### Example - Map
-Making group a list of words into an index based on the first letter of each word
+Making group a list of words into an index based on the first letter of each word<br>
+Check the playground project: **Example_FunctionalProgramming/Indexing.playground**

 ### Summarize Filter, Reduce, Map
 3가지 모두 Array의 함수들<br>